 What Are Cookies?

 Cookies are text files that are downloaded to your device when you visit a website.
-Cookies perform many different functions.
-We may use them for the following reasons: efficient webpage navigation, storing user preferences, collection of information related to how you may interact with a website, collection of browsing history to help us and our third party partners provide more relevant and targeted advertisements.
+Cookies perform many different functions and we use them for a variety of reasons, including, to learn what content is popular, improve site experience, provide efficient webpage navigation, save user preferences, understand how you may interact with our Websites, and to serve you better ads on other sites.

-You can manage your cookie preferences through your web browser settings.
-Certain browsers allow you to whitelist sites from which you accept cookies.
+Certain web browsers may allow you to manage your cookie preferences through their settings.
 Please see documentation related to your particular browser for more information.

-Certain of our services can be used to access Google data.
-Notwithstanding anything else in this Policy, if you provide our services access to the following types of your Google data, our services use of such data will be subject to the following restrictions:
+Certain of our Services can be used to access Google data.
+Notwithstanding anything else in this Notice, if you provide our Services access to the following types of your Google data, our use of such data will be subject to the following restrictions: